airavata-courses/DCoders/UserManagement/README.md

-**UserManagementService project to handle user login and registration**
+**UserManagementService project to handle user login and registration and saving details that users have queried related to radar in Mongodb**